ctm/yld/src/running/past/2023/dptr_53m.md

 ### Experiment in white

 I chose to wear the same white shirt and white arm bands during the portion of the race with the most sun exposure.
-There was ice at the second aid station which helped, but unfortunately none at the turnaround.
+There was ice at La Ventana aid station which helped, but unfortunately none at the turnaround.
 Overall I think it helped, but it's hard to say because I was deliberately running slowly.